 Having read through Hoing’s series of articles a few times now, I have got over the brevity of his instructions and admire what he attempted at the time.
 Presumably given a limited amount of space in a popular, monthly magazine, he, like Usher and Sharpe, were contributing what they could to promote the classical guitar to a wide audience and support a growing demand for the instrument.
 In my interviews with luthiers so far, I know of one person who used Hoing’s articles to construct their first guitar, having already apprenticed as a carpenter, and he went on to make highly regarded instruments and co-author a DIY book for classical guitar making.
 I don’t think we can criticise Hoing for what he attempted, even if his instructions appear brief and some of his methods are unconventional today.
 He did for the classical guitar, what no-one else in Britain had done.
 Given his experience as a violin maker, I am now curious as to what books or magazine articles were available to British readers at that time for making violins and how his writing compares or departs from an established genre of written lutherie instruction, if there was one.

 This is a selected, English-language bibliography of literature about or directly relevant to classical guitar making (lutherie).
-It aims to be comprehensive but never complete.
 It relates to the making of the modern classical (‘Spanish’) guitar, i.e. the design of instrument going back to Antonio de Torres in the mid-19th century, not the steel-stringed (‘folk’) guitar (although I acknowledge the overlap, but want to keep it focused).
 There is a lot of literature aimed at or about players of the classical guitar, much of which is not included here unless it is likely to be of interest to luthiers.
 Finally, there is a constantly growing number of articles published in scientific journals that could also be listed here but on the whole have not been included.
 Books in the ‘Science’ section offer a sufficiently in-depth discussion of acoustics, and structural engineering and make reference to the peer-reviewed literature.

 Suggested additions from enthusiasts, luthiers and organologists are very welcome in the comment box below.
 Thank you.